Registrations open from 28 June to 27 August 2021

 An expert facilitator guides and assists the participants throughout the course, and provides real-time feedback on activities and exercises.
 Our user-friendly social online learning platform provides participants with the opportunity to connect with peers from diverse organizational backgrounds, fostering peer-to-peer learning.

 While being interactive and participatory, UNSSC online courses give learners the opportunity to complete activities when it best fits their schedule.
 Participants are largely free to determine their own weekly study plan.
-Lasting five weeks and demanding six hours of work a week, UNSSC online courses incorporate the same high academic rigour as any UNSSC face-to-face programme.
+Lasting six weeks and demanding six hours of work a week, UNSSC online courses incorporate the same high academic rigour as any UNSSC face-to-face programme.

 Week 1 will introduce key features of the 2030 Agenda, explain the evolution of the concept and principles of Circular Economy and explain the importance of the need to transition from a linear to a circular system in order to achieve the 2030 Agenda.